deepa-scholar/demo/Readme.md

-This is my first repository o the Githu account
+This is my first repository o the Github account